SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Timeline_component.md

 - To **move left or right** across the timeline component, click the timeline and drag your mouse.

-- If the number of events exceeds the size of the component, a scrollbar appears when you hover over the component, allowing you to **navigate up or down** through the events.
+- If the number of items exceeds the size of the component, a scrollbar appears when you hover over the component, allowing you to **navigate up or down** through the items.

 > [!NOTE]
 > When visualized on a mobile device<!--RN 35619-->: